The post BMW R20 Concept Unveiled appeared first on Rider Magazine.

 The post 2024 BMW R 12 nineT and R 12 Review | First Look appeared first on Rider Magazine.

-2024 BMW R 1300 GS
+]]>The post 2024 BMW R 1300 GS Review | Video appeared first on Rider Magazine.

-BMW Motorrad pulled out all the stops in 2023 to celebrate the 100th anniversary of its first production motorcycle (the R 32).
+]]>BMW Motorrad pulled out all the stops in 2023 to celebrate the 100th anniversary of its first production motorcycle (the R 32).
 It launched 100 Years Editions of the R 18 cruiser and R nineT roadster, it hosted its first-ever BMW Motorrad Days Americas at the Barber Vintage Festival, and on Sept.
 28, exactly 100 years after the R 32 was unveiled at the Berlin Motor Show, it introduced the 2024 BMW R 1300 GS, the latest version of its bestselling model.

 Related: 2023 BMW R nineT 100 Years Edition Review | Road Test